Bozar/FungusCave/Data/manual.md

 in one turn.
 The same actor might also be forced to wait one or more turns if he is low on energy.

 Diagonal actions cost more energy.
 Move out of pool costs more energy.
-[WIP]Attack in fog costs more energy.[/WIP] The environment indicator shows your
-surroundings: `[ @ | = | ? ]`.
-These symbols refer to enemy, pool and fog
+The environment indicator shows your surroundings: `[ @ | = ]`.
+These symbols refer to enemy and pool respectively.
-respectively.

 ## Stress & Infection